 INDUSTRIAL USE

-- Printing: cleaning of inks and machines.
+- Printing industry: cleaning of inks and machinery.

 - Mechanical industries: industrial degreaser used to remove grease and oil from engines and machine tools.
 Also used to dissolve adhesive and sealant residues.